 So far, we have focused on the total number of protein copies per mRNA and not the number of proteins produced per production burst occurring from a given mRNA.
 This so-called burst size measurement is depicted in Figure 4, showing for the protein beta-galactosidase in E. coli the distribution of observed burst sizes, quickly decreasing from the common handful to much fewer cases of more than 10.

 Finally, we note that there is a third meaning to the question that entitles this vignette, where we could ask how many proteins are made from each individual mRNA before it is degraded.
 For example, in fast growing E. coli, mRNAs are degraded roughly every 3 minutes as discussed in the vignette on “What is the degradation rates of mRNA and proteins?”.
 This time scale is some 10-100 times shorter than the cell cycle time.
 As a result, to move from the statement that the protein to mRNA ratio is typically 1000 to the number of proteins produced from an mRNA before it is degraded we need to divide the number of mRNA lifetimes per cell cycle.
-We find that in this rapidly diving E. coli scenario, each mRNA gives rise to about 10-100 proteins before being degraded.
+We find that in this rapidly dividing E. coli scenario, each mRNA gives rise to about 10-100 proteins before being degraded.

 A recent study (G. Csardi et al., PLOS genetics, 2015) suggests revisiting the basic question of this vignette.
-Careful analysis of tens of studies on mRNA and protein levels in budding yeast, the most common model organism for such studies, suggests a non-linear relation where genes with high mRNA levels will have a higher protein to mRNA ration than lowly expressed mRNAs.
+Careful analysis of tens of studies on mRNA and protein levels in budding yeast, the most common model organism for such studies, suggests a non-linear relation where genes with high mRNA levels will have a higher protein to mRNA ratio than lowly expressed mRNAs.
 This suggests the correlation between mRNA and protein does not have a slope of 1 in log-log scale but rather a slope of about 1.6 which also explains why the dynamic range of proteins is significantly bigger than that of mRNA.